Mitsubishi Motors

 Climate Policy Engagement Analysis

-Climate Policy Engagement Overview: Mitsubishi Motors has both positive and negative engagement with climate policy in the US, Australia, and Japan in 2022-24.
+Climate Policy Engagement Overview: Mitsubishi Motors is actively and negatively engaged with climate policy in multiple regions in 2023-2025.
+The company was unsupportive of Australia’s New Vehicle Efficiency Standard (NVES) and CAFE standards in the US, while taking unclear positions on the energy transition.
 Mitsubishi Motors retains memberships to several industry associations that have engaged negatively with key climate policies.

 InfluenceMap collects and assesses evidence of corporate climate policy engagement on a weekly basis, depending on the availability of information from each specific data source (for more information see our methodology).
 While this analysis flows through to the company’s scores each week, the summary above is updated periodically.
-This summary was last updated in Q4 2024.
+This summary was last updated in Q3 (July-September) 2025.

 Show More